Everything PR News

 What Does Work

-The recurring success patterns:
+Five recurring success patterns.

 • Year-round engagement.
 Brands that operate against the category in October and February build trust that brands appearing only in June do not.

 • Substantive workplace and partnership policies that match the marketing claim.
 The audience checks both sides.
+Domestic-partner benefits, transgender-inclusive healthcare, HRC Corporate Equality Index scores, ERG support, and named executive engagement all show up in the audit.

 • Diverse creative within the category — race, gender expression, body type, age, family structure.
+The category is not one thing; the creative should not treat it as one thing.

 • Authentic LGBTQ+ creator and talent partnerships built on multi-year relationships rather than one-campaign engagements.
+The audience notices which brands come back and which show up once.

 The Audience Filter Has Sharpened